-NOTE Total number of firms does not add due to multiple service offerings by some of the 1,249 firms surveyed data-processing services (see "Data Processing' section); telecommunications services with no additional value-added component (see "Telecommunications");
+NOTE Total number of firms does not add due to multiple service offerings by some of the 1,249 tirms surveyed

-SOURCE A Competitive Assessment of the U.SInformation Services Industry (Washington, DC: U.S. Department of Commerce, International Trade Administration, May 1984), p.
+SOURCE A Competitive Assessment of the U.S.Information Services Industry (Washington, DC: U.S. Department of Commerce, International Trade Administration, May 1984), p.
 40; original source.
-The Business of Information (Washington, DC: Information Industry Association, 1983)
+The Business of /n formation (Washington, DC: Information Industry Association, 1983)